 How to Go Blonde

-- Visit a good colourist and ask their advice.
+- Visit a good colorist and ask for their advice.

 - Think about what kind of image you want to create with your blonde hair.

-- Be sure to consider your eye and skin colour in order to choose your perfect shade.
+- Be sure to consider your eye and skin color in order to choose your perfect shade.